poula-mii/poula-mii/README.md

 - 👩🏻‍💻I’m looking to collaborate on any data analytics, software development amd web development project.

-- 🌎 I’m looking for make the world better place
+- 🌎 I’m looking to make the world better place